-- The first thing that should be pointed out about amniotic stem cell therapy is that there are NO stem cells in the treatment.
+- The first thing that should be pointed out about amniotic/placenta stem cell therapy and umbilical cord blood stem cell therapy is that there are NO stem cells in the treatment.

-- If it is not stem cells, why is it called amniotic stem cell therapy?
+- If there are no stem cells, why are they called stem cell therapy?
 That’s a good question.

-- The “stem cell” companies buys this material and must process the amniotic membrane and fluid for preservation and to remove disease and other unwanted hazards.
+- The “stem cell” companies buy this material and must process the amniotic membrane and fluid for preservation and to remove disease and other unwanted hazards.